Rob Burrow ‘looking down’ at emotional groundbreaking for MND centre – family

 “It’s giving us the courage today because that’s what Rob would have wanted.
 He wanted us to be here today.
 Last night we were wondering how on earth we were going to be able to do that, but the outpouring of love and everybody’s support has been unbelievable.”

-The family paid tribute to Mr Sinfield as a “tremendous guy,” with Mr Burrow saying: “I think what Kevin’s done, everybody else in the world will be looking and valuing their friends a whole lot more.”
+The family paid tribute to Sinfield as a “tremendous guy,” with Geoff Burrow saying: “I think what Kevin’s done, everybody else in the world will be looking and valuing their friends a whole lot more.”

 Before his death Burrow had spearheaded a £6.8 million charity appeal for Leeds Hospitals Charity, where he received care, for a centre for those with MND living in and around the city.